audio-projects/tube-models/docs/estimate-mu.md

 ## Overview

 The amplification factor (μ) estimation is a critical first step in vacuum tube parameter extraction.
 This document describes the implementation of the Derk Reefman methodology for estimating μ using measurement data at 5% of maximum plate current, as described in "Spice models for vacuum tubes using the uTracer" (page 35).
+The estimator only runs when `initial.mu` is unset; pre-seeded values bypass the calculation.

 ## Theoretical Foundation